Reserva Provincial Castillos de Pincheira

 It is a natural monument sculpted by erosive actions, mainly of glaciers.
 Its form is very similar to a giant castle, in the front flow the Malargüe River and very near the Pincheira Stream.

 According to the legend, this site was a refuge for the Chilean bandits called Pincheira brothers, during the beginning of the 20th century.
-Around of the natural monument there are many arrows tips of the Huarpes, an ancient ethnic group who inhabited the zone.
+In the vicinity arrowheads attributed to the Huarpes, an ancient ethnic group who inhabited the zone, are common.